wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-failover.md

 1. Select **Recovery Plans** > *recoveryplan_name*.
 Click **Failover** > **Test Failover**.
 2. On the **Confirm Test Failover** page, specify how replica machines will be connected to an Azure network after failover.
 3. If you're failing over to Azure and data encryption is enabled for the cloud, in **Encryption Key** select the certificate that was issued when you enabled data encryption during Provider installation.
 4. Track failover progress on the **Jobs** tab.
-You should be able to see the test replica machine in the Azure portal.
+You should be able to see the test replica machine in the Azure Management Portal.
 5. You can access replica machines in Azure from your on-premises site initiate an RDP connection to the virtual machine. port 3389 will need to be open on the endpoint for the virtual machine.
 5. Once you're done, When the failover reaches the **Complete testing** phase , click **Complete Test** to finish.
 5. In **Notes** record and save any observations associated with the test failover.